RafaelMariscal/RafaelMariscal/README.md

 ### Hello everyone! </br>Here, I'll be sharing some projects that I've been working on!

 # LOADING ...
-- I’m currently working on a web aplication [ Jacked Planner ]
+- Currently working on a web aplication [ Jacked Planner ]
-- I'm currently learning: HTML, CSS, JAVASCRIPT, NODE, REACT, SQL
+- Using and Learning: HTML, CSS, JAVASCRIPT, REACTJS, NODE, FIREBASE, MONGODB
 - How to reach me: rafael_mariscal_@outlook.com
 - Fun fact: I'm also a BBQ master! 🔪🥩🔥